platformsh/platformsh-docs/src/configuration/app-containers.md

 disk: 2048

 # The 'mounts' describe writable, persistent filesystem mounts in the application.
 # The keys are directory paths relative to the application root.
-The values are
+The values are a
-# strings such as 'shared:files/NAME' where NAME is just a unique name for the mount.
+# mount definition.
+In this case, `web-files` is just a unique name for the mount.
 mounts:
-    '/web/files': 'shared:files/web-files'
+    '/web/files':
+        source: local
+        source_path: 'web-files'

 # The configuration of the application when it is exposed to the web.
 web: